+To assess scaling, we further apply the same dense-reward GRPO objective to a larger Qwen3-VL-30B-A3B-Instruct backbone \cite{bai2025qwen3vltechnicalreport}, trained with LoRA (rank 64) via the Tinker API, yielding \textsc{SpatialThinker-30B}

 To preserve fine-grained spatial information critical for accurate object localization and spatial reasoning, models process high-resolution image inputs ranging from $512 \times 512$ to $2048 \times 2048$ pixels.
 The training configuration updates all model parameters including the vision encoder, enabling comprehensive adaptation to spatial reasoning tasks.
 Optimization employs AdamW with BF16 mixed precision, a conservative learning rate of $1 \times 10^{-6}$, and weight decay of $1 \times 10^{-2}$.
 The KL penalty coefficient is set to $10^{-2}$ to prevent excessive divergence from the base model distribution while allowing sufficient exploration for spatial reasoning strategies.
 The training utilizes a 90/10 train-validation split of the STVQA-7K dataset, with a maximum context length of 16,384 tokens to accommodate detailed scene descriptions and reasoning traces.